Green Integer Books

 Masterworks of Fiction (1895)

-Howells writes brilliantly in this short work, without exaggerating or diminishing his characters or their beliefs.
+This touching novel is about two young people who wish two marry, but who belong to a Shaker community.
+Since Shakers prohibit sex and even marriage, the lovers must run away, but encounter a modern world they're not sure they want to belong to.
+Howells writes brilliantly, without diminishing his characters or their beliefs.
 This is a lovely tale, as fresh now as it was at the end of the 19th century.

 Book Review(s)